Table of ContentsHome

 When I originally signed up to ferry an F-14 to Iran - six months prior due to the necessary security checks required - I anticipated only a few days away from home.
 What it turned out to be was a month-long adventure.

 The long legs to Iran would require Air Force in-flight refueling.
-Since the Navy and Air Force have far different methods and apparatus for in-flight refueling, our first step was in-flight refueling practice at NAS Miramar with Air Force tankers and their ungainly apparatus used only for Navy aircraft.
+Since the Navy and Air Force have far different methods and apparatus for in-flight refueling, our first step was in-flight refueling practice some weeks earlier at NAS Miramar, with Air Force tankers and their special and ungainly contraption used only for Navy aircraft.
 (Ugh!
-What had I signed up for?)
+What had I signed up for?
+It was a very short and stiff hose that could easily whip around and break your canopy!)

 Upon arrival at Calverton, we learned that we would not immediately be flying to Iran.
 We needed to test fly the aircraft, to make sure they were in absolutely perfect condition.
-So we did test fly them, followed by sight-seeing over Martha's Vineyard, followed by a "couple of turns" (as fighter pilots are wont to do) and then RTB'd (returned to base) for an expensive dinner in town.
+So we did test fly them, followed by sight-seeing over Martha's Vineyard, followed by a "couple of turns" (as fighter pilots are wont to do) and then RTB'd (returned to base) for an expensive dinner in one of the Hamptons.
 La Dolce Vita

 August in the Hamptons